WHY PLANT CHESTNUT TREES?

 A. Reforestation and timber.
 The only species that have timber-type growth are the American chestnut and some European chestnuts.
 Both of these species are susceptible to chestnut blight, and the European is usually not very cold-hardy.
 At the present time, there are no chestnuts available for large-scale timber plantings in eastern North America.
 However, progress is being made toward breeding blight-resistant "American"-type chestnut trees, most notably by The American Chestnut Foundation and other groups.
 We do have a few timber-type hybrids that seem to have adequate blight resistance.
 We offer seedlings from these, suggested only for small-scale experimental plantings.

 B. Wildlife and conservation.
 For wildlife or open-field plantings (e.g., strip mine reclamation) the best choices are Allegheny chinkapin or Chinese chestnut seedlings.
 The chinkapin is a native North American shrub or small tree that is a precocious, prolific bearer of tiny nuts that are a premier wildlife feed, especially favored by game birds.
 Compared to the chinkapin, the Chinese chestnut is a bigger tree producing bigger nuts, beginning production at an older age (3-7 yrs).
 Both of these species do not compete well in forests.
-For wildlife and conservation plantings you should stick with seedlings and not bother with grafted trees.

 C. Landscape.
 Chinese chestnuts make attractive shade trees that don't harbor lots of messy insects.
 However, the sharp spiny burs are nasty and a chore to remove from the lawn.
 Allegheny chinkapins are an interesting and attractive shrub that flowers in mid-summer and bears attractive clusters of nuts in the fall.
 The small, soft-spined burs of chinkapins are not as objectionable as those from Chinese chestnuts.
 For landscape trees, stick with seedlings, probably larger container stock.